 MY LATEST RESEARCH

-Since 2013, I have been working to determine the abundance, distribution, nesting ecology and impacts of anthropogenic activities on diamondback terrapin (Malaclemys terrapin) across the Louisiana Coastline.
+Between 2013 and 2020 I worked to determine the abundance, distribution, nesting ecology and impacts of anthropogenic activities on diamondback terrapin (Malaclemys terrapin) across the Louisiana Coastline.
 Management of the fragile Louisiana coastline is important to the continued persistence of this amazing species along the LA coastline..

 Impacts of Oil Spills